• Skip to primary navigation

 Instructions

-• Allow the flavors to meld by wrapping the pork in plastic wrap and refrigerating for 6 hours or overnight.
+• Allow the flavors to meld by wrapping the pork in plastic wrap and refrigerating for at least 3 hours or overnight.

 • Brown the Italian sausage with 1 or 2 tbsp olive oil in a skillet.